NY's Cuomo marks turf as de Blasio visits Albany to tout pre-K plan

 Public education is a divisive issue that impacts the lives of millions of New Yorkers.
 Competition to get students into charter schools or the best public schools is fierce with many parents seeing it as a make or break issue for their children.

-Nathan Buck from Harlem attended the rally because his son, a first grader, goes to Success Academy Five, a local charter school where he won a place in a blind lottery.
+Nathan Buck from Harlem attended the rally because his son, a first grader, goes to ccess Academy Five, a local charter school where he won a place in a blind lottery.

 “There is a misconception that charter schools are private schools and they are, in fact, public schools,” said Buck.